-The Turner Broadcasting network handed out a second-season order to freshman skein Last Ship, as well as a fourth season for Major Crimes.
-The network also renewed sci-fi drama Falling Skies for a fifth and final campaign.
+The cabler handed out a second season order to freshman Last Ship, as well as a fourth season for Major Crimes.
+The network also renewed sci-fi drama Falling Skies for a fifth and final season.

-The Michael-Bay produced Last Ship premiered to a strong 5.3 million viewers for its premiere last month, and has averaged over 7.2 million viewers on a live+seven basis over its first few episodes.
+The Michael-Bay produced Last Ship premiered to a strong 5.3 million viewers for its premiere last month, and has averaged over 7.2 million viewers (Live+7) over its first few episodes.
 Last Ship will see its episode count bumped to 13 for its second season, from the 10 it will air this year.

 Falling Skies returned down this year with 3.7 million for its premiere last month, and has averaged over 5.5 million viewers (Live + 7) this season.

 The smarter way to stay on top of broadcasting and cable industry.
 Sign up below.

 Thank you for signing up to Broadcasting & Cable.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.